snotskie/ttrpg/site/src/index.md

 !!! warning "Rules Note: Group Movement"
     If a winning or succeeding side in any of the steps above is a group performing a Group Check or Group Contest, then when they move forward an amount, they move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.

+### Monstrous Endeavors

+Some campaigns or sessions may involve the player characters and their allies facing off against various Monstrosities, like zombies, robots, or the manifestation of someone's fears!

+These sorts of Endeavors are run like any other Endeavor, with the following additions:

+- **Muddle Buttons:** When each Monstrosity joins the Endeavor, it adds one or more "muddle buttons" to the number line.
+When a player character or one of their allies reaches one of these points on the number line, that Monstrosity is Muddled (see [Example Conditions](#Example-Conditions)) for the next round, representing a momentary crack in the Monstrosity's defenses -- literally or figuratively.
+Then, the button is removed.
+If multiple muddle buttons are on the same point when a player character or one of their allies reaches it, the character decides which one to use.
+Be warned though, as some Monstrosities have Abilities that grow in power the more times they've been muddled this way!
+- **Stamina:** Each Monstrosity has an amount of "stamina."
+At the end of each round, if the player characters and their allies have a combined value on the number line equal to or greater than a Monstrosity's stamina, those characters may move backwards on the number line a total amount equal to the Monstrosity's stamina.
+If they do, they non-lethally remove that Monstrosity from the Endeavor and narrate what happens.

 ### Wounds

 You do not have "hit points" in this game.
 Instead, wounds shape the narrative arcs of the game; the worse the wound, the greater and longer lasting the impact.